-You can find agenda and presentations of various NTA meetings and conferences as well as other presentations given by NTA researchers in other academic conferences here.
-Please note that results should not be quoted without contacting the presenter first.
+You can find agenda and presentations of various NTA meetings and conferences here, as well as presentations given by NTA researchers at other academic conferences.
+Please note that presentations should not be quoted without obtaining permission from the presenter.

 Global NTA Meetings

-- Fifth Meeting of the Working Group on Macroeconomic Aspects of Intergenerational Transfers, Seoul, Korea, November 5-6, 2007
+Fifth Meeting of the Working Group on Macroeconomic Aspects of Intergenerational Transfers, Tokyo, Japan and Seoul, Korea, November 1-6, 2007

 Regional Conferences and Other NTA Meetings